ing-bank/prometheus-scenarios/promql/chapter5/AdvancedMatching.md

-# Advanced Matching

-## Assignment 15
+**Objective:** learn how to use ignoring/on.

 For the advanced matching topic we also added some recording rules to prometheus.
 A recording rule is frequently used to derive a metric from other metrics by aggregating over a number of dimensions and performing some transformations.
-Prometheus developers suggest a naming standard for these derived metrics (https://prometheus.io/docs/practices/rules/) that allow you to see the remaining dimensions, the original metric and the transformations performed.
+Prometheus developers suggest a [naming standard](https://prometheus.io/docs/practices/rules/#naming-and-aggregation) for these derived metrics that allow you to see the remaining dimensions, the original metric and the transformations performed.
 If you have a metric called http_errors that have labels for the web server instance, the method, the code (resulting http code) and the URL, you can perform the following transformation:
 > sum(rate(http_errors[5m])) by (method,code)

 The standardised name for this derived metric would be: